zjunlp/NLPCC2024_RegulatingLLM/README.md

 </table>

- > ❗️❗️If conducting experiments using an A80 GPU, calculating the MMLU metric takes around 12 hours, whereas other metrics only require approximately 2-3 hours.
+ > ❗️❗️If conducting experiments using an A80 GPU, calculating the MMLU metric takes around 12 hours, while each of the other metrics only takes about 2 hours.

 ## Submission